What is a densified point cloud?

 For more information about projected 2D length and terrain 3D length of polylines: Projected 2D length and terrain 3D length of polylines.

 The orthomosaic is a 2D map.
-Each point contains X, Y and color information.
-The orthomosaic has uniform scale and can be used for 2D measurements (distance, surface).
+Each point contains X, Y, and color information.
+The orthomosaic has a uniform scale and can be used for 2D measurements (distance, surface).
 It corrects the following problems of the input images:

 The orthomosaic generation is different from photo stitching.
 For more information: Photo stitching vs orthomosaic generation.